neulab/code-bert-score/README.md

 ![](./images/layer.jpg "Layers")

 * We found that more accurate results are achieved by encoding the *entire* inputs, but measures the similarity only between non-punctuation and non-whitespace tokens.
-To disable the removal of punctuation toksn, use `no_punc=False`.
+To disable the removal of punctuation tokens, use `no_punc=False`.

 See also our [example.py](./example.py) script.
 Additional details are shown in the original BERTScore [demo notebook](./example/Demo.ipynb).